DRAGON: Distributional Rewards Optimize Diffusion Generative Models: Distributional Reward Optimization For Diffusion Models

-We now optimize the generator parameters $\theta$ to make $\gD_\theta$ attract $\gD_+$ and repel $\gD_-$, mathematically formulating this goal as minimizing the KL divergence $\mathrm{KL} (\gD_+ \| \gD_\theta)$ and maximizing $\mathrm{KL} (\gD_- \| \gD_\theta)$.
-Intuitively, this means encouraging $\gD_\theta$ to cover as much of $\gD_+$ and as little of $\gD_-$ as possible.
-Note that where $\pi_\theta (\cdot)$ denotes the likelihood for the model to generate a given example, and the integral is over the support of $\gD_+$.
+where $\pi_\theta (\cdot)$ denotes the likelihood for the model to generate a given example, and the integral is over the support of $\gD_+$.
 Similarly, finding $\argmax_\theta \mathrm{KL} (\gD_- \| \gD_\theta)$ is equivalent to finding $\argmin_\theta \E_{x_0 \sim \gD_+} \left[ \log \pi_\theta (x_0) \right]$.
 Hence, our goal is equivalent to maximizing the log-likelihood for the model to generate examples in $\gD_+$ and minimizing that of $\gD_-$.
-For diffusion models, $\pi_\theta (\cdot)$ is implicit, making optimization more challenging compared to auto-regressive models.
-Despite this challenge, DRAGON can steer the likelihoods by leveraging specific loss functions, which include but are not limited to Diffusion-DPO loss \citep{Diffusion-DPO} and Diffusion-KTO loss \citep{Diffusion-KTO}.
+Diffusion models pose a greater optimization challenge than auto-regressive ones because $\pi_\theta (\cdot)$ is implicit, making directly optimizing the KL-based conceptual objective impractical.
+To this end, DRAGON steers the likelihoods via surrogate loss functions, including but not limited to the Diffusion-DPO loss \citep{Diffusion-DPO} and the Diffusion-KTO loss \citep{Diffusion-KTO}.
 Diffusion-DPO requires paired contrastive demonstrations, whereas Diffusion-KTO is more flexible and accepts unpaired ones.
-While Diffusion-DPO and Diffusion-KTO previously specialized in offline learning from large-scale human preference, they become components of an on-policy framework that optimizes arbitrary rewards when integrated into DRAGON.
+While Diffusion-DPO and Diffusion-KTO previously specialized in offline learning from large-scale preference datasets, they become components of an on-policy framework that optimizes arbitrary rewards when integrated into DRAGON, where $\gD_+$ and $\gD_-$ continuously evolve with $\pi_\theta$.
 We provide mathematical details about these two loss functions in \Cref{sec:diffusion_dpo_kto} and empirically compare them in \Cref{sec:exp_instance_level}, where we also ablate between paired and unpaired demonstrations.
 In \Cref{sec:other_loss}, we discuss potential extensions beyond binary $\gD_+$ and $\gD_-$, compatibilities with alternative loss functions like GRPO \citep{DeepSeekMath} and DPOK \citep{DPOK}, and relationships to reward-weighted regression.

 In total, DRAGON follows the illustration in \Cref{fig:header_diagram} and offers multiple advantages over existing reward optimization methods.
 First, DRAGON extends to distributional rewards like $\rdis$ that are hard/unstable to differentiate (e.g. FAD with large network backbones) via learning from contrastive demonstrations.
 Second, DRAGON allows for cross-modal supervision by learning from distributions rather than exact point-wise matches.
 This flexibility allows us to use cross-modal exemplar embeddings to construct rewards, even when the reference and generation modalities have substantial structural differences.
 In our experiments, we show that DRAGON can leverage text embeddings to improve music generation using only textual descriptions.